bjerkins/whistler/README.md

 > Pheuuud ♪ Hey cowboy!
 Ya service got upgraded.

-`whister` is a small service that can tap into the event stream from [Rancher](https://rancher.com/) and will notify you when your service has finished upgraded.
+`whister` is a small service that can tap into the event stream from [Rancher](https://rancher.com/) and will notify you when your service has finished upgrading.

 ## Features